Rescuing 331 bileptons from the Landau pole: Minimal 331-model

-In all 331 models the two scales $\mu_{331}$ and $\mu_{\mathrm EW}$ delimitate energy regimes with different symmetries and matter content, both of which affect the running.
-The SM gauge group dictates the running behavior of the gauge couplings $g_Y,\,g_{2L}$ from the electroweak scale $\mu_{\rm EW} \sim M_Z$ up to the $\mu_{331}$ scale.\\ Above $\mu_{311}$ the heavy degrees of freedom become on-shell.
+The SM gauge group dictates the running behavior of the gauge couplings $g_Y,\,g_{2L}$ from the electroweak scale $\mu_{\rm EW} \sim M_Z$ up to the $\mu_{331}$ scale.
+Above $\mu_{311}$ the heavy degrees of freedom become on-shell.
 The different matter content and the unbroken 331 gauge symmetry lead the running of $g_X,\,g_{3L}$ above the $\mu_{331}$ scale.
 The matching condition at $\mu_{331}$ is given by\,\cite{Buras:2012dp}

 It yields the value of $g_X^2 $ at the scale $\mu_{331}$ as a function of $g_Y^2$ and $g_L^2$ at the same scale.
 The latter values are obtained by running $\alpha_Y$ and $\alpha_L$ to $\mu_{0} = \mu_{331}$ from $\mu_{EW} \sim M_Z$, given the measured values \cite{ParticleDataGroup:2024cfk}